RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Debian packages are provided for DKMS on Ubuntu

-RPM packages are provided for CentOS/RHEL 7.x and 8.x support
+RPM packages are provided for CentOS/RHEL 7.4 and 7.5

 See the ROCT-Thunk-Interface and ROCK-Kernel-Driver for additional documentation on driver setup

 New distribution support

-Binary package support for Ubuntu 16.04.6 and 18.04.4
+Binary package support for Ubuntu 16.04 and 18.04

-Binary package support for CentOS 7.7 and 8.1
+Binary package support for CentOS 7.4 and 7.5

-Binary package support for RHEL 7.8 and 8.1
+Binary package support for RHEL 7.4 and 7.5

 Improved OpenMPI via UCX support